Find the best autism diet specifically for your child, used as an effective treatment for autism, including the anti-candida diet.

 • Vinegar, ketchup, mustard, pickles and olives

-The good news is that there are some great substitutes for some of these foods that do not have yeast, including a rice based pizza crust without yeast and soy cheese.
-A local health food store would be the best option for finding these foods if you need to use this diet for autism.
+The good news is that there are some great substitutes for some of these foods that do not have yeast, including a rice based pizza crust without yeast and soy cheese (daiya cheese is good).
+A local health food store would be the best option for finding these foods.
 It may also be important to take certain supplements that help to eliminate candida overgrowth, such as special enzymes, to also help relieve autism symptoms.

-This particular autism diet is pretty recent in the treatment of autism, without specific scientific evidence supporting its use, but shows promising results.
+This particular autism diet plan is fairly recent in its use as a treatment.
+There isn't specific scientific evidence supporting its use, but it does show promising results.
 It involves reducing or eliminating the food component called oxalate.

-Some children with signs of autism appear to have difficulty metabolizing oxalates, which interferes with calcium metabolism leading to kidney stones.
-For other children with autism, oxalates can be toxic and interfere with proper function of the gut.
+Some children with signs of autistic disorder appear to have difficulty metabolizing oxalates, which interferes with calcium metabolism leading to kidney stones.
+For other children, oxalates can be toxic and interfere with proper function of the gut.

 Some foods that contain oxalates include: